coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

 *sequester; Market Price:* 300,000 gp.

-**Universal Energy Immunity:** This ring functions as a *ring of energy immunity* for all types of energy--- fire, cold, electricity, acid, and sonic.
+**Universal Energy Immunity:** This ring functions as a *ring of energy immunity* for all types of energy— fire, cold, electricity, acid, and sonic.
 The wearer takes no damage from energy of any of these types.

 *Caster Level:* 20th; *Prerequisites:* Forge Ring, Forge Epic Ring, *protection from energy; Market Price:* 2,160,000 gp.

-**Universal Energy Resistance, Greater:** This ring functions as a *ring of greater energy resistance* for all types of energy---fire, cold, electricity, acid, and sonic.
+**Universal Energy Resistance, Greater:** This ring functions as a *ring of greater energy resistance* for all types of energy—fire, cold, electricity, acid, and sonic.
 When the wearer would normally take such damage, subtract 30 points of damage per round from the amount before applying.